Is It Safe to Consume Flaxseed While Breastfeeding?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Many new mothers who have just started nursing may find that breastfeeding is not an easy job.
 Latching issues, sore nipples, and mastitis (inflammation of the breast tissue due to infection, resulting in pain and swelling) are a few of the worries that plague new mothers.
-To add to this list is the list of what to eat and what to avoid while breastfeeding.
+To add to this list is the precaution of what to eat and what to avoid while breastfeeding.
 Many new mothers are suggested by almost anyone and everyone about what to eat and avoid during breastfeeding, which may leave them confused and stressed.
 One such particular food that women are not sure of consuming in their breastfeeding stage is flaxseed.
+The confusion over the consumption of flaxseed while breastfeeding is not new, but certainly unexplored.
+This is why we suggest reading the following post to quip yourself with the knowledge that will safeguard your health.

 Flaxseeds are reddish or golden yellow in colour.
 They have been used to alleviate the symptoms of constipation for centuries.
 Over the past decade, flaxseeds have become an important health food with a niche market of its own.
 The health benefits associated with the crop have made it a popular addition to diets in the form of supplements or as a key ingredient in many food recipes.